OpenLI-NZ/openli/doc/ProvisionerDoc.md

                    will not require a response to keep alives to maintain the handover connections.

-VOIP and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:` and `ipintercepts:` respectively.
+VOIP, Email and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:`, `emailintercepts:`, and `ipintercepts:` respectively.
 Each sequence item represents a single intercept.

 An IP intercept must contain the following key-value elements: